 During Kreis' absence, understudy David Abeles has performed the role of rock pianist Jerry Lee Lewis.
 Jared Mason, who currently plays Carl Perkins, will step into the role of Lewis March 15.
 Mason has been part of the ensemble since the 1950s-set jukebox musical arrived on Broadway last spring.

+Eric Hayden will take over the role of Carl Perkins March 15 until original cast member Robert Britton Lyons, who is currently starring in the London production, returns to the Broadway production at a date to be announced.
 Million Dollar Quartet also features Eddie Clendening as Elvis Presley and Lance Guest as Johnny Cash.
-The Broadway cast also features Corey Kaiser as Jay Perkins, Larry Lelli as Fluke, James Moye as music producer Sam Phillips and Elizabeth Stanley (Cry-Baby, Company, Xanadu) as Dyanne, a woman who arrives at Sun Records with Elvis on the night of the recording session. ( Original cast member Robert Britton Lyons will return to the role of Carl Perkins later this spring.
+The Broadway cast also features Corey Kaiser as Jay Perkins, Larry Lelli as Fluke, James Moye as music producer Sam Phillips and Elizabeth Stanley ( Cry-Baby, Company, Xanadu) as Dyanne, a woman who arrives at Sun Records with Elvis on the night of the recording session. ( Original cast member Robert Britton Lyons will return to the role of Carl Perkins later this spring.
 He is now appearing in the London production.)

 Eric Schaeffer staged the musical based on the real-life 1956 recording that the foursome made at Sun Records' studio in Memphis.
 Million Dollar Quartet has a book by Colin Escott and Floyd Mutrux; the latter conceived and originally directed the musical.
 Million Dollar Quartet opened April 11, 2010, at the Nederlander Theatre following an acclaimed Chicago run, where the musical continues to play the Apollo Theater.

 The production also earned a Best Musical Tony nomination, as well as a Tony nomination for Best Book of a Musical.